leon4rd/test/README.md

-## What do you call a droid that takes the long way around?
-R2 detour.
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.